 Interpretation is a complex skill that requires many years to master.
 For this reason, many hospital interpreters choose to work with a mentor during the first few years of their careers.
 IMIA currently offers a mentorship program to members who have completed a 40-hour training course and have one year of relevant work experience.
 The National Council on Interpreting in Health Care (NCIHC) also launched a mentorship program in 2012.
 ASL interpreters will soon be able to connect with potential mentors through the National Consortium of Interpreter Education Centers.

 Many hospital interpreters complete an internship or volunteer work before seeking paid employment.
 This allows them to gain additional experience, sharpen their skills and make professional contacts.
 Many training programs include an internship component.
 Local professional organizations are also a great resource for locating these opportunities.

-Interpreting skills are extremely difficult for potential employers to assess due to the language barriers involved.
-Demand from both the healthcare industry and professional organizations resulted in the creation of the first national certifications for hospital interpreters in the first decade of the 21st century.
-While certification is voluntary, it is strongly desired by employers and well worth pursuing—especially if it is available in the candidate’s working language.
+Interpreting skills are extremely difficult for potential employers to assess, due to the language barriers involved.
+Demand from both the healthcare industry and professional organizations resulted in the creation of the first national certifications for hospital interpreters during the first decade of the 21st century.
+While certification is voluntary, it is strongly desired by employers and well worth pursuing, especially if it is available in the candidate’s working language.